nhudangsleep/SSISAdventureWorks/README.md

 ## What we did
 ### 1. Overall Process
 To create a data warehouse, we must first have some data to store in the warehouse.
 Sooo, here comes the ingestion process for each type of data source:
-- Database: Get full loaded for the first time, then incremental loaded
+- Database: Get fully loaded for the first time, then incremental loaded
 - Other file types (.tsv, .xlsx, .xml, etc.): Get ingested into the staging area and organized into the appropriate folder

-These data will then go through the ETL (Extract, Transform, Load) process and are stored the data warehouse.
+These data will then go through the ETL (Extract, Transform, Load) process and are stored in the data warehouse.
 After that, an OLAP cube will be created to serve the multidimensional analysis.

 ### 2. Data Modeling
 The next step is to identify which data is going to serve as a fact or a dimensional table.
-For this project, we conducted the data modeling process following a snowflake schema and identified 1 fact and 7 dimensional tables, which are: DimLocation, DimTerritory, DimCustomer, DimProduct, DimCategory, DimSubcategory, DimTime, and FactSales.
+For this project, we conducted the data modeling process following a snowflake schema and identified 01 fact and 07 dimension tables, which are: DimLocation, DimTerritory, DimCustomer, DimProduct, DimCategory, DimSubcategory, DimTime, and FactSales.

 ### 3. ETL
 #### Data Staging Area